Breakthrough-Energy/PreREISE/README.md

 capacity upgrades.
 To help electrification impacts be considered properly, this package has the ability to access NREL's EFS demand data sets.
 Currently, users can access the base demand profiles, allowing the impacts of demand growth due to vast electrification to be explored.
-Modeling the impacts of demand-side flexibility will be included in a future release.
+Users can also access the EFS flexible demand profiles, though integration of demand-side flexibility modeling to the rest of Breakthrough Energy Sciences' production cost model will be included in a future release.

-#### I. Downloading and Extracting EFS Demand Data
+#### I. Downloading and Extracting EFS Demand and Flexibility Data

 The EFS demand data sets are stored on the 'NREL Data Catalog' in .zip files.
 The 'NREL Data Catalog' contains nine .zip files, one for each combination of electrification